Collection of documents

 - Digital documents—including primary digital documents.
 May be submitted on a zip/thumb drive or by email if appropriate.

-- Paper documents—handouts, brochures, folders, any kind of paper document that supports the activity, etc. Paper documents are a very important source of research material.
-Researchers like to “feel” the material and to view it in its original format.
-Original documents are very important for the collection as researchers find these documents add to their understanding and appreciation of the materials by bringing it alive.
+- Paper documents—handouts, brochures, folders, any kind of paper document that supports the activity, etc. Paper documents are significant source of research material.
+Researchers like to “feel” the material and to view it in its original format. and find that these documents add to their understanding and appreciation of the materials by bringing it alive.
 Please make sure the documents are identified and dated.

-- Memorabilia—Any special items/artifacts that are pertinent but do not fall into the category of paper or digital documents.
+- Memorabilia—any special items/artifacts that are pertinent to our activities but do not fall into the category of paper or digital documents.